|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The definitions include “a ‘non-discrimination’ clause, referencing the prohibited grounds of discrimination as contained in the Ontario Human Rights Code and refer to more general "obligations" of faculty members and instructors.”

-Ryerson University did not respond to the denial of club certification of the Men’s Issues Awareness Society by the Ryerson Students’ Union in the 2015-2016, failing to defend free expression in this instance.
+Ryerson University failed to condemn the denial of club certification of the Men’s Issues Awareness Society by the Ryerson Students’ Union in the 2015-2016 school year (see section 4).

 Ryerson President Sheldon Levy spoke out against a decision by the Ryerson Students’ Union to deny club recognition to Students for Life at Ryerson (SFLR), in February of 2015, describing it as ‘disturbing’ (see section 4).
 Levy stated “[t]he strength of freedom of speech is not that I give freedom of speech to those that I like to hear, but that the strength of it is that you give [it to] those you wish you did not have to listen to.”

-The Ryerson Students’ Union’s (RSU) Policy Manual includes a statement supporting free expression on campus, titled Non-Academic Codes of Conduct:
+The Ryerson Students’ Union’s (RSU) Policy Manual includes a statement supporting free expression on campus:

 The Ryerson Students’ Union Supports: